 Annual report 1998-1999 chapter 2 the work of the court

-THE WORK OF THE COURT
+Chapter 2 THE WORK OF THE COURT Jurisdiction

 The Court's jurisdiction is broad, covering almost all civil matters arising under Australian federal law and somesummary criminal matters.
 Cases arising under Part IV (restrictive trade practices) and Part V (consumer protection)of the Trade Practices Act 1974 constitute a significant part of the workload of the Court.
 These cases may raiseimportant public interest issues involving such matters as mergers, misuse of market power, exclusive dealing orfalse advertising.
 Other cases may only concern the immediate parties.
 See Figure 6.6 on page 113 for comparativestatistics regarding Trade Practices matters.